Soft light filters into the room. Your body sinks into the soothing warmth of an oversized tub. Your muscles slowly start to relax.

-It’s not hard to see the benefit of a luxurious master bath.
+It’s not hard to see the many benefits of a luxurious master bathroom.
+It’s where you prepare for your morning ahead, and it’s where you literally wash off the troubles of the evening.
 But most of us can’t afford to go all out on such a small room.

-Hardware, faucets and light fixtures can easily be updated for $500 or less.
-Replace the shower head with a more efficient one.
-A new light fixture or sink faucet can be updated for a more modern look.
-Choose cabinet hardware (handles, knobs, hinges) in a different finish for a brand-new look.
-Before you go shopping, measure the distance between screw holes so you don’t buy handles in the wrong size.
+Hardware, faucets, and light fixtures can easily be updated for only a few hundred dollars.
+You can replace the old shower head with a more efficient one.
+An outdated light fixture or sink faucet can be updated for a more modern look.
+Choose cabinet hardware (handles, knobs, and hinges) in a different finish for a brand-new look.
+We may stick with nickel for our example design.